You can get Android 13 in any of the following ways:

 Android 13 OTAs and downloads are available for the following Pixel devices:

 - Pixel 4a and 4a (5G)

 - Pixel 6 and 6 Pro

-Configuring an Android emulator to run Android 13 is a great solution for exploring new features and APIs and testing Android 13 behavior changes.
-Setting up an emulator is fast and convenient and allows you to emulate various screen sizes and device characteristics.
+Configuring the Android Emulator to run Android 13 is a great solution for exploring new features and APIs and testing Android 13 behavior changes.
+Setting up the emulator is fast and convenient and allows you to emulate various screen sizes and device characteristics.

 - In Android Studio, click Tools > SDK Manager.

 - In the SDK Tools tab, select the latest version of Android Emulator, and click OK.
 This action installs the latest version if it isn't already installed.

 In Android Studio, click Tools > AVD Manager, and follow the instructions to create a new Android Virtual Device (AVD).